Thakurta metric does not describe a cosmological black hole: Global structure of the Thakurta spacetime

 The Thakurta metric is given by

-where $\D\Omega^{2}$ is the metric on the unit 2-sphere and $M$ is a constant~\cite{Thakurta1983,Faraoni:2018xwo}.
+where $M$ is a constant~\cite{Thakurta1983,Faraoni:2018xwo}.
 We assume $M>0$ throughout this letter.
 The spacetime approaches the flat Friedmann-Lemaitre-Robertson-Walker (FLRW) solution with a conformal time $\eta$ as $r\to \infty$.
-If the scale factor is given by $a(\eta )=a_{0}\eta^{\alpha}$, where $a_{0}$ and $\alpha$ are positive constants, the asymptotic metric is that of the flat FLRW solution with a perfect fluid that obeys the equation of state $p=w\rho$ $(w>-1/3)$ through the relation $\alpha=2/(1+3w)$, corresponding to a decelerated cosmological expansion in the domain $\eta>0$.
+If the scale factor is given by $a(\eta)=a_{0}\eta^{\alpha}$, where $a_{0}$ and $\alpha$ are positive constants, the asymptotic metric is that of the flat FLRW solution with a perfect fluid that obeys the equation of state $p=w\rho$ $(w>-1/3)$ through the relation $\alpha=2/(1+3w)$, corresponding to a decelerated cosmological expansion in the domain $\eta>0$.